codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 # Adjusting quality settings

-The **Quality settings** give you control over how Codacy reports the status of analyzed pull requests and commits, as well as the quality standard thresholds in the [quality evolution chart](../repositories/repository-dashboard.md#quality-evolution-chart) of your repository.
+The **Quality settings** allow you to configure quality gates for your pull requests and commits, and define quality goals that help you monitor the progress of the code quality in your repository dashboard.

 To access the quality settings, open your repository **Settings**, tab **Quality Settings**: